-The Landscape Architecture Studio of Prof. Christophe Girot designed and invented new landscape topologies in and around Singapore’s Green Corridor.
+The Landscape Architecture Studio of Prof. Christophe Girot designed and invented new landscape topologies in and around Singapore’s Railway Corridor.
 The goal of the studio was to improve local climate conditions and to reduce Urban Heat Island effects through ecological design.
 Emphasis was placed on landscape topology and regeneration aiming at improving thermal comfort and opening up a range of possibilities for future uses and developments on the city island.

 Virtual flight through the pointcloud of Singapore along the Green Corridor.
 From Bukit Timah to Tanjong Pagar Station – Philipp Urech / FCL Singapore – 2018

 Figure 1: Different sources were combined to form a base from which to develop new design proposals for the Rail Corridor

 Figure 2: Extent of the aerial and terrestrial laser scanning datasets providing the spatial context of the former railway line